elatov/elatov.github.io/_posts/2012-03-19-reclaim-space-in-a-vm-on-thin-or-thick-vmdks.md

 **Solution 1:**

 When this happens we need to reclaim the deleted space using sdelete, which will just zero out the deleted space.
-The page '[Reclaiming disk Space with Storage vMotion and Thin Provisioning](http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning)' talks about how to do that.
+The page '[Reclaim disk space from Thin Provisioned disks](http://rickardnobel.se/reclaim-disk-space-from-thin-provisioned-disks/)' talks about how to do that.
 So first zero out the deleted space with sdelete and then use storage vMotion to convert the disk to thin.

 **Solution 2:**
 You can also use the shrink disk from vmware tools to reclaim the delete space.
 More information can be seen here '[Storage VMotion and moving to a Thin Provisioned disk](http://www.yellow-bricks.com/2009/07/31/storage-vmotion-and-moving-to-a-thin-provisioned-disk/)'.